-- Applicants are required to be an approved InCHIP Faculty Affiliate by the time their final proposals are submitted.
-Applicants who are not currently an Affiliate must apply to become one by 11:59 pm EST on November 20, 2020.
-The InCHIP Affiliation application form and instructions are available here.
+- Applicants are required to be an approved InCHIP Network Member by the time their final proposals are submitted.
+Applicants who are not currently a Network Member must apply to become one by 11:59 pm EST on November 5, 2021.
+The InCHIP Network Membership application form and instructions are available here.
 Please allow at least two weeks for approval.

 - The proposed research must be clearly linked to a planned external grant application in the area of human health and be consistent with InCHIP’s mission, which can be found here.